 This is done by enforcing the online policies through straining and restricting exact keywords, tinkering with domain names, blocking a specific IP address, or forcefully asking ISP’s to remove content and search results.

 All these issues can be easily resolved with the help of the best VPN for Thailand.
-A VPN masks your IP address and assigns you an IP address of a different country, so you can access restricted content in Thailand like Netflix, HBO, Disney+, Hotstar, Vudu and more.
+A VPN service masks your IP address and assigns you an IP address of a different country, so you can access restricted content in Thailand like Netflix, HBO, Disney+, Hotstar, Vudu, and more.

 1. The Best VPN for Thailand – ExpressVPN

 ExpressVPN is the best VPN for Thailand.
 This provider has become an exemplary VPN that every other VPN company wishes to emulate.
 It offers 3000+ servers in its network that are spread across 94 countries, including one in Thailand.

 This VPN for Thailand has one server in Bangkok, with which our international VPN users can easily unblock Thailand’s local channels, such as MCOT HD and ONE 31 HD.
 With ExpressVPN, our Thai users can also unblock major streaming platforms that are geo-blocked, just like Hulu, Amazon Prime Video, Netflix US, and Disney+.

 In terms of security, ExpressVPN offers AES-256-bit military-grade encryption.
 This is the same encryption that the government of the United States uses for encrypting classified information.
 Its additional security features include RAM servers, Lightway protocol, and Private DNS that can prevent your actual DNS and the IP address from getting leaked over the internet.

 I decided to test ExpressVPN’s DNS and IP leak test protection.
 As you can see from the screenshot below, my actual Thailand DNS or IP address isn’t leaking.